kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes.md

 ```
 <img src="https://icanhazdadjoke.com/j/R7UfaahVfFd.png" />
 ```
+ My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.

 ### Search for dad jokes
 To search for a dad joke using a term or word that may be present in the joke, append the Dad Joke API request with `search` and `term` as shown: